itouchz/awesome-deep-time-series-representations/README.md

 ## Research Papers (Latest Update: NeurIPS 2023)

 ### Neural Network Architecture-based Approaches
-> This group of studies focus on designing and modifying of ...
+> Studies in this group focus on the novel design of neural architectures by combining basic building blocks or redesigning a neural architecture from scratch to improve the capability of capturing temporal dependencies and inter-relationships between variables of multivariate time series.
+We can further categorize the studies into the basic block combination and innovative redesign categories based on the degree of architecture adjustment.

+#### Basic Block Combination

+#### Innovative Redesign

-### Learning-based Approaches
+### Learning-Focused Approaches
-> This group of studies focus on objective function based on ...
+> Studies in this category focus on devising novel objective functions or pretext tasks used for the representation learning process, i.e., model training.
+The learning objectives can be categorized into supervised, unsupervised, or self-supervised learning, depending on the use of labeled instances.
+The difference between unsupervised and self-supervised learning is the presence of pseudo labels.
+Specifically, unsupervised learning is based on the reconstruction of its input, while self-supervised learning uses pseudo labels as self-supervision signals.

+#### Supervised Learning

+#### Unsupervised Learning

+### Self-Supervised Learning

 ### Data-Centric Approaches
 > In this group, we categorize the methods that focus on finding a new way to enhance the usefulness of the training data at hand.
 Data-centric approaches prioritize engineering the data itself rather than focusing on model architecture and loss function design.
 We categorize data-centric approaches into three techniques: data augmentation, decomposition and transformation, and sample selection.